daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 | Parameter | Description |
 |:-----:| -------- |
-| ReqId | Device ID <br>  The idTemplate must be created in the gateway model. <br> <br> The idTemplate is the idTemplate of the device in the deviceModels array of the gateway model.
+| ReqId | Device ID.
+The idTemplate must be created in the gateway model.<br><br>The idTemplate is the idTemplate of the device in the deviceModels array of the gateway model.
 | Name | Device name |
-| Model | The model ID used by the device. <br> <br> Of the deviceModels array of the gateway model, insert the ID of the device to use.
+| Model | The model ID used by the device.<br><br>Of the deviceModels array of the gateway model, insert the ID of the device to use.

 ##### Request Body Example
 ```json